-I know we’ve all been made to believe that pricing is confusing and frustrating, but by choosing a formula that works for your business, you make the process so much more simple!
+I know we’ve all been made to believe that pricing crochet is confusing and frustrating, but by choosing a formula that works for your business, you make the process so much more simple!

 This method calculates the crochet product price in such a way that it is fair and competitive while also placing value on your skills and talents as an artisan and offering sustainability to your business.

 I believe it’s the way to go.

-In order to help you with your pricing, I’ve created a Balanced Method Pricing Guideline PDF and the Handmade Product Pricing Calculator that you can save to your computer or print out at your convenience.
+In order to help you with your crochet pricing, I’ve created a Balanced Method Pricing Guideline PDF and the Handmade Product Pricing Calculator that you can save to your computer or print out at your convenience.
 Simply click here and subscribe to my newsletter especially meant to help you grow your business and get the subscriber-only pricing resources and more!